Table of Contents

 The career trajectory of people with a Journalism degree appears to be focused around a few careers.
-The most common career that users with Journalism degrees have experience in is Journalist, followed by News Reporter, Editor, Public Relations Specialist, Copywriter, Social Media Manager, Marketing Manager, Digital Marketing Specialist, Sports Writer, and Advertising Manager.
+The most common career that users with Journalism degrees have experience in is Journalist, followed by News Reporter, Editor, Public Relations Specialist, Copywriter, Sports Writer, Social Media Manager, Marketing Manager, Digital Marketing Specialist, and Producer.

 |Career||% of graduates||% of population||Multiple|

 |Public Relations Specialist||5.7%||0.3%||17.1×|

 |Social Media Manager||5.3%||0.4%||13.0×|

 Journalism graduates earn on average $35k, putting them in the 40th percentile of earners with a degree.

 |Percentile||Earnings after graduation ($1000s USD)|